The Daleks' Master Plan: Critical response

-Critics and audiences praised Mavic Chen, including Kevin Stoney's performance, though retrospective reviews questioned whether his name and make-up was a problematic depiction of yellowface.
+Critics and audiences praised Mavic Chen, including Kevin Stoney's performance, though retrospective reviews questioned whether his name and make-up were a problematic depiction of yellowface.

 Daily Express readers voted Mavic Chen the "TV Villain of the Year" in 1965.
 Mark Campbell thought Stoney portrayed the character "to perfection", and Courtney and Purves lauded his performances in their respective autobiographies.
 Comic Book Resourcess Sean Bassett found Mavic Chen a problematic depiction of yellowface, and Tat Wood considered his name reflective of Chinese and Mongol names.
 Radio Timess Braxton called his make-up "strange" but wrote his "indeterminate nationality counters any cry of racism"; he otherwise praised the character as "one of the great villains" of Doctor Who and lauded Stoney's subtle performance.
 Alwyn W. Turner felt, like the Daleks being modelled on the Nazi Party, Mavic Chen was based on Joseph Stalin, with the non-aggression pact inspired by the Molotov–Ribbentrop Pact.

 The violent deaths of the two female companions in the serial received critical commentary.
 R. Alan Siler thought Katarina's sacrifice was inspired by the Doctor's helping nature.
 Rosanne Welch recognised Katarina's helplessness but felt her sacrifice gave her agency.
 Conversely, Valerie Estelle Frankel found Katarina's death the result of incomprehension rather than intention, describing her as "an exaggerated version of helpless companion".
 Frankel similarly appreciated Sara Kingdom's individual strength but wrote "her top quality is that she accepts orders unquestioningly", which ultimately overshadows her abilities and results in her death.
 Tom Powers found the deaths of companions like Katarina and Sara contributed to a disproportionate number of female deaths in science fiction, though recognised it was less noticeable in Doctor Who considering most companions are women.